Star Trek: The Motion Picture: Filming

 Filming of The Motion Picture began on August 7, 1978.
 A few small ceremonies were performed before photography began; Roddenberry gave Wise his baseball cap, a gift from the captain of the nuclear carrier Enterprise.
-Wise and Roddenberry then cracked a breakaway bottle of champagne on the bridge set (with no liquid inside to damage the readied set).
-The scene planned was the chaotic mess aboard the Enterprise bridge as the crew readies the ship for space travel; Wise directed 15 takes into the late afternoon before he was content with the scene.
+Wise and Roddenberry then cracked a breakaway bottle of champagne on the bridge set (with no champagne inside to avoid damaging the set).
+The scene of the busy crew on the Enterprise bridge just prior to Kirk's arrival was the first to be shot; Wise directed 15 takes into the late afternoon before he was satisfied with the scene.
 The first day's shots used 1650 ft of film; 420 ft were considered "good", 1070 ft were judged "no good", and 160 ft were wasted; only one-and-one-eighth pages had been shot.

 Alex Weldon was hired to be supervisor of special effects for the film.
 Weldon was planning on retiring after 42 years of effects work, but his wife urged him to take on Star Trek because she thought he did not have enough to do.
 When Weldon was hired, many of the effects had already been started or completed by Rugg; it was up to Weldon to complete more complex and higher-budgeted effects for the motion picture.
 The first step of preparation involved analyzing the script in the number, duration, and type of effects.
 Before costs could be determined and Weldon could shop for necessary items, he and the other members of the special effects team worked out all possibilities for pulling off the effects in a convincing manner.

 Richard H. Kline served as the film's cinematographer.
 Working from sketch artist Maurice Zuberano's concepts, Wise would judge if they were on the right track.
 Kline and Michelson would then discuss the look they wanted (along with Weldon, if effects were involved).
 Each sequence was then storyboarded and left to Kline to execute.
 The cinematographer called his function to "interpret [the] preplanning and make it indelible on film.
 It's a way of everybody being on the same wavelength."
 Kline recalled that there was not a single "easy" shot to produce for the picture, as each required special consideration.
 The bridge, for example, was lit with a low density of light to make the console monitors display better.
 It was hard to frame shots so that reflections of the crew in monitors or light spilling through floor grilles were not seen in the final print.